Wing War

-is a 1994 combat flight simulator game developed for the Sega Model 1 arcade platform by Sega. the object of the game is by where the players fight head-to-head in airplanes trying to shoot the other players out of the sky.
+is a 1994 combat flight simulator game developed for the Sega Model 1 arcade system by Sega.
+The object of the game is to fight head-to-head in airplanes and attempt to shoot other players out of the sky.
 Running on the same hardware as Sega's Virtua Fighter and Virtua Racing, the game features 3D polygon graphics.

 It was available as a two-player sit-down unit as well as a rotating R360 motion simulator arcade cabinet, the second and last title to support the cabinet.
 A home conversion for the Sega 32X was in development, but later cancelled.

 Gameplay

-Like Virtua Racing, the game has 4 view mode buttons: a cockpit view, rear view, top view, and finally, an automatic view.
+Like Virtua Racing, the game has four view mode buttons: a cockpit view, rear view, top view and an automatic view.
 The player has a throttle to control the plane's speed (for Expert mode only), a yoke to control the plane's movement, and two triggers to fire machine guns and homing missiles.
-Wing War has 2 game modes: Dogfight and Expert.
-Dogfight is a shoot 'em up battle style mode, where two aircraft are in battle across the sky while flying towards the finish line at the end of the stage with the most power left unharmed.
-Expert mode is where the simulation part comes to play.
-In this mode, the player has full control when flying with their plane, and now the controls handle like a real aircraft.
+Wing War has two game modes: Dogfight and Expert.
+Dogfight is a shoot 'em up fighting style mode, where two aircraft are in battle across the sky while flying towards the finish line at the end of the stage with the most power left unharmed.
+Expert mode is where the simulation part comes into play.
+In this mode, the player has full control when flying their plane, but now the controls handle like a real aircraft.